As reality of Trump risk sinks in, Tokyo tries to keep ties tight

 "It is necessary to minimise the impact and to do that, we need close ties at every level ...
 By promoting multi-layered ties, we can minimise the destabilising factors."

-In the latest such effort, Deputy Prime Minister Taro Aso heads to Washington on Monday for economic talks with Pence.
+In the latest such effort, Deputy Prime Minister Taro Aso had been set to travel to Washington on Monday for economic talks with Pence.
+On Friday, however, he said he was cancelling the visit because of the situation in North Korea.

 The hope is that by staying engaged on the economic front, Japan can prevent trade friction from Trump's "America First" policies from eroding a vital security alliance.